fwat4specfem/fwat_docs/source/introduction.rst

 Support
 -------
+**Kai Wang** is currently supported by University of Science and Technology of China

 **Kai Wang** was supported by the Postdoctoral Fellow program (2020/2-2021/10) at Macquarie University founded by the Australian Research Council Discovery Grant DP190102940.

 **Kai Wang** was supported by the Postdoctoral Fellow program (2018/12-2019/12) at the University of Toronto founded by NSERC Discovery Grant 487237.